klikli-dev/modonomicon/docs/basics/structure/categories.md

 Default value: `512`
 The width of the background texture.
 Applies both to the `background` property as well as the `background_parallax_layers` property.

+### **background_texture_zoom_multiplier** (Float, _optional_)

+Default value: `1.0`
+Allows to modify how "zoomed in" the background texture is rendered.
+A lower value means the texture is zoomed OUT more -> it is sharper / less blurry.
+This is especially useful for textures larger than 512x512px, as they might end up looking blurry otherwise.
+Make sure to use seamless textures as the texture may be repeated (especially horizontally) to fill the screen.

 ### **entry_textures** (ResourceLocation, _optional_)

 Defaults to `modonomicon:textures/gui/entry_textures.png`.